00Pratik-Biswas00/Natyomancha-A_Theatre_Ticket_Booking_Application/README.md

 ## Celebal Technologies - React JS Summer Internship Final Project

-It is a theater ticket booking application mainly hosts Bengali theater productions.
+It is a theatre ticket booking application that mainly hosts Bengali theatre productions.
 My website Natyamancha, will help users to buy tickets for Bengali plays performed in Kolkata.

 ### For the users - see the video below to know how to use it.